Christian Science Board of Directors

 Mary Baker Eddy (1821-1910) discovered and founded Christian Science and is Pastor Emeritus for The First Church of Christ, Scientist. more

 The Christian Science Board of Directors has five members—each with an equal voice in overseeing both the Church’s long-term direction and day-to-day operations.
-The current members are: Robin Hoagland, Michael Pabst, Margaret Rogers, Nate Talbot, and Lyle Young.
+The current members are: Robin Hoagland, Allison W. Phinney, Jr., Scott Preller, Margaret Rogers, and Lyle Young.
 All five board members are, first and foremost, Christian Science healers.
 That means they are all Christian Science practitioners, providing professional healing services to the public.
 Each is also a teacher of Christian Science (hence the "C.S.B." after each of their names), which means each one conducts an annual in-depth course of spiritual study.
 According to the By-Laws in the Church Manual, the Directors fill any vacancy occurring on that Board.
 Below are short bios for each Board member.

 During college, Robin developed a raised-eyebrow reputation as the only rugby player on the team who didn’t drink -- an outward expression of her commitment to spiritual living and healing in every activity in which she participated.
 While graduating from Williams College Magna Cum Laude and as a member of the Phi Beta Kappa Society, she feels that raising two children with her husband has given her the richest education of all.
 Robin worked in publishing, public radio, and freelance writing before committing full-time to sharing this Science with others.
 In 1999 she began advertising as a practitioner in The Christian Science Journal, and in 2006 became a teacher of Christian Science.
 She was a member of the Board of Lectureship from 2007 until 2013 when she was appointed to the Christian Science Board of Directors. more